Close Icon

 Whether your holiday home is likely to be a profitable venture in the long term depends on a variety of elements.
 The type of property, its location, number of rooms and property features will determine the pricing strategy and overall revenue.

-Additional considerations like permitting short breaks, allowing pets and off-season discounts contribute to additional bookings.
-It’s also important to consider which guests you want to attract to generate a lucrative flow of bookings.
+It’s also important to consider which guests you want to attract to generate a lucrative flow of bookings:

 Furnish your holiday let to a high standard

 Selecting the right furnishings and equipping a property to the highest standard determines the look and feel of a property.
-A key factor that will influence guests when booking their holiday.
+This is a key factor that will influence guests when booking their holiday.

-Creating a space that make guests feel at home and show you’re going the extra mile to make their stay enjoyable is key to your letting success.
+Creating a space that makes guests feel at home and shows you’re going the extra mile to make their stay enjoyable is key to your letting success.
 Read our blog on how to furnish a holiday let for key tips and expert advice.

 Use a trusted holiday let management company